 That same year, women in the UK Labour Party who believed British women, in particular English women, had a political responsibility to support British withdrawal from Northern Ireland, constituted an autonomous group called Labour Women for Ireland (LWI).
 From the belief that women’s liberation and national liberation were inextricably linked, they organised with anti-imperialist and republican women.
-Six separate delegations travelled to the North of Ireland from Sheffield, Brent and London (which resulted in some of them being expelled by their Trades Councils) and then returned home to lobby against the Strip Searching of women in Armagh and Brixton Prisons and to advocate for contraception and abortion rights for NI woman.
+Six separate delegations travelled to the North of Ireland from Sheffield, Brent and London (which resulted in some of them being expelled by their Trades Councils) and then returned home to lobby against the Strip Searching of women in Armagh and Brixton Prisons, and to advocate for contraception and abortion rights for women in the North of Ireland.

 In 2017 women in Glasgow, Aberdeen, London, Oxford, Cambridge, Royal Holloway, Manchester and Durham went on Strike For Repeal in solidarity with the Irish Campaign.
-That same year UK experts travelled to Ireland to contribute to making the case to Repeal the 8th Amendment at the Citizens Assembly.
+That same year British experts travelled to Ireland to contribute to making the case to Repeal the 8th Amendment at the Citizens’ Assembly.

-And in recent years I, like many other Irish women who occasionally divert our gaze from our navel, know that whilst we were exposing and reconciling the injustice and trauma experienced by women incarcerated in Magdalene Asylums, you too were coming to terms with the exact same legacy in the UK.
-We know that Magdalene Asylums were established by the Church of England in both the UK and Ireland in the 1700’s, and that by the 1900’s there were 12 in Ireland (plus one Bethany Home) and 172 in England, all run by various religious organisations.
-That 35,000 women and girls went through nine Irish ‘mother and baby homes’ between 1904 and 1996, where thousands of mothers and children died and thousands more babies trafficked for adoption; is no greater nor lesser injustice than the estimated 500,000 UK women who went through similar institutions during that period, and where forced adoptions peaked in 1968 with 16,000 babies forcibly taken from women in England and Wales, that year alone.
+And in recent years I, like many other Irish women who occasionally divert our gaze from our navel, know that whilst we were exposing and reconciling the injustice and trauma experienced by women incarcerated in Magdalene Asylums, you too were coming to terms with the exact same legacy across the British Isles.
+We know that Magdalene Asylums were established in the 1700s by the Church of England in Ireland, England, Scotland and Wales.
+We know that by the 1900s there were 12 in Ireland (plus one Bethany Home) and 172 in England, all run by various religious organisations.
+That 35,000 women and girls went through nine Irish Mother and Baby Homes between 1904 and 1996, where thousands of mothers and children died, and thousands more babies were trafficked for adoption; is no greater nor lesser injustice than the estimated 500,000 British women who went through similar institutions during that period.
+We do know that in Britain forced adoptions peaked in 1968, with 16,000 babies forcibly taken from women in England and Wales during that year alone.
 That there are Irish Feminists deriding you by Open Letter for not abandoning your own cause and rushing to ours, is sickening.

 In conclusion my dear sisters, it is seems to me that a re-radicalisation of feminism is both necessary and imminent.
 The contamination of feminist ideology by men is beyond neutralisation and I for one, am not prepared to bear witness to the gradual degradation of the liberties achieved by my matrilineal ancestors.
-Nor will I concede my own efforts of forty odd years, nor betray those of the many fantastic feminist women I’ve had the pleasure and privilege to befriend or work alongside over a number of decades – those of us who were not afraid to use the ‘F’ word in the face of contempt from men or pity from other women.
+Nor will I concede my own efforts of forty odd years, nor betray those of the many fantastic feminist women I’ve had the pleasure and privilege to befriend or work alongside over a number of decades – those of us who were not afraid to use the ‘F’ word, in the face of contempt from men or pity from other women.
 But my bravado is of little consequence without the solidarity and camaraderie of other like minded feminists, an association that in this technological age transcends distance, political borders, social class and sectarianism.
-You my English sisters are amongst my comrades in the ongoing struggle against the sex based oppression of women, and you are most welcome to come visit my friends and I across the island of Ireland any time you want to, or need to talk.
+You my English, Scottish and Welsh sisters, are amongst my comrades in the ongoing struggle against the sex-based oppression of women, and you are most welcome to come visit my friends and I across the island of Ireland any time you want to, or need to, talk.
 I look forward to meeting you with a céad míle fáilte (a hundred thousand welcomes).